cfillion/reapack.com/source/user-guide.html.md

 ### Offline use

 ReaPack requires an internet connection by design.
-However, it's possible to transfer data and installed packages to an offline computer using *Export offline archive* and *Import offline archive* in *Manage repositories > Import/export*.
+However, it is possible to transfer data and installed packages to another computer using *Export offline archive* and *Import offline archive* in *Manage repositories > Import/export*.